spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention-reference.md

 ## Layers

 An application layer can have up to four logical layers with clear purpose and communication rules:
-- Presentation layer: contains frontend assets, like twig templates, JS, or CSS files.
+- Presentation layer: contains frontend assets, like Twig templates, JS, or CSS files.
 - Communication layer: contains controllers, console commands, forms, tables, and plugins.
 - Business layer: contains the business logic of a module.
 - Persistence layer: contains repository, entity manager, simple data mappers, and the schema of entities.